TheBoyMoe/Android-Material-Photo-Gallery/README.md

 recycler view also incorporates Multi Choice mode, allowing the selected images to be either deleted or marked as favourites.
 Currently the favourite fragment is not implemented.

+The app was a learning exercise in the implementation of the following:
+- SQLite database
+- Phone layout using activities/fragments
+- activity/fragment communication via interfaces
+- RecyclerView implementing Multi Choice Mode
+- EventBus
+- DialogFragment
+- Navigation Drawer
+- Background Threading
+- Google Play Services
+- Google Maps (Requires logging on to the Google Console creating an App and obtaining an API key)

 Pre-requisites
 --------------